ayush51/tutorial/tutorial.md

 Finally, copy the code snippet and add it to the source code of your website.

 When you open your webpage, you should see a 'get live help' button at the bottom left of your screen.
 If a visitor clicks on this, they will be queue'd for support.
 You can answer this request via the Surfly admin panel.

+**Please see the tutorial for a detailed step by step guide on how to integrate Surfly into your website.**

 <a name="start_session"></a>
 ### Starting a session